ttoohey/yadah/packages/subsystem-message-queue/readme.md

 const logger = createLogger({ pretty: true });
 const mq = createMessageQueue(knex, logger);

-// create and boot services
+// create and boot domains
 const dataManager = new DataManager({ context, knex, logger, mq });
-const services = dataManager.boot({ MyService });
+const domains = dataManager.boot({ MyDomain });

-// start services and message queue await dataManager.startup();
+// start domains and message queue await dataManager.startup();
 await mq.start();

 // the 'example' event is handled by the `handleExample` event handler.
 // normally this would be done by a separate process so that the work of
-// creating a task and processing the task are done by separate workers services.MyService.emit("example", { data: "example-payload" });
+// creating a task and processing the task are done by separate workers domains.MyDomain.emit("example", { data: "example-payload" });
 // info: example event handled {timestamp}
 // { data: 'example-payload' }

-// shutdown message queue and services await mq.stop();
+// shutdown message queue and domains await mq.stop();
 await dataManager.shutdown();
 await knex.destroy();